Working in Sweden

 You'll need to have the right skills and qualifications for these jobs so try to build experience at home first.
 Some professions in Sweden are regulated meaning you'll need approval from a relevant authority before you're allowed to work in that role.
 There are processes in place to make this easier for EU citizens.

 The best prospects are with international companies that have a base in the UK.
-And even though English is widely spoken, you will have difficulty finding a job if you can't speak and write in Swedish.
+And even though English is widely spoken, you’ll get on better if you can learn as much Swedish as possible before you go.

 Where can you work?